pfangueiro/windsurf-project-template/README.md

 ## Workflow Triggers & Example Usage

 ### Natural Language Triggers
+- "update memory bank" → Triggers comprehensive review of ALL memory files
 - "update memory with [topic]" → Updates memory bank with specified topic
 - "what's our current focus" → Retrieves context from activeContext.md
 - "how does [component] work" → Retrieves information from systemPatterns.md